 But before the album dropped, Rush received the 2012 Governor General's Performing Arts Award, a recognition of lifetime artistic achievement.
 The award, presented in Ottawa, included $25,000 from the Canada Council for the Arts and a commemorative medallion struck by the Royal Canadian Mint.

-Another honor came Rush's way the following year.
+Another accolade came Rush's way the following year.
 And many fans thought it was long overdue.

 The group was inducted into the Rock N' Roll Hall of Fame.
 "We've been saying for a long time, years, that this wasn't a big deal.
 Turns out, it kind of is," said Peart of the '13 ceremony.
 On the same day, Canada Post unveiled a Rush commemorative stamp.
-There was more.
-Just weeks later, Rush received their ninth Juno Award (the Canadian Grammys) when "Clockwork Angels" was named Rock Album of the Year.
+And just weeks later, Rush received their ninth Juno Award (the Canadian Grammys) when "Clockwork Angels" was named Rock Album of the Year.

 1975 Fly By Night